jcs-instructor/mobtimer/flow.md

   - MockRoundTripSocket extends FrontendSocket: overrides sendServer: backendUtils.processRequest(message, this);`
   - frontendMobsocket = new FrontendMobSocket(new MockRoundtripSocket)

-- processRawRequest.ts
+## backendutils-getresponse.ts
-  - basically testing MobRequestBuilder - don't need to track message in client, can look at it directly
+  - basically testing MobRequestBuilder (getResponse simply converts to ) - don't need to track message in client, can look at it directly

 - other ideas for tests
   - check Controller.client.<action> calls sendToServer with specific values